 So how can we get away from this kind of negative thinking, stay off the diet cycle, start to feel good about ourselves and enjoy eating well?

-Let’s compare how we eat with the philosophy of eating in Europe.
-The French actually don’t ‘own’ the philosophy of eating well that’s espoused in the popular book.
-And the European way of eating well is really not so different from what we teach and practice at Green Mountain.
+Let’s compare how Americans tend to eat with the philosophy of eating in Europe.
+By the way, the European way of eating well is very similar to what we teach and practice at Green Mountain.

 Do You See Yourself Here?

 - I don’t prepare many of the meals I eat – I either eat out or bring prepared food home.